“To provide non-surgical, non-invasive alternatives and solutions for pelvic floor muscle fitness, rehabilitation and issues”

 The ExMI™ device has been used successfully by over 2000 physicians as non-surgical, non-invasive

-In the U.S. ExMI is only approved to treat female UI while outside the U.S. the ExMI device has been used successfully by over2300 physicians, in 57 Countries with over 10 Million treatment sessions as non-surgical, non-invasive, non-pharmaceutical therapy for the treatment of pelvic floor disorders.
+therapy for the treatment of urinary incontinence and other issues related to pelvic floor muscle deterioration.
 It has been successfully used to treat urinary and fecal incontinence following radical prostatectomy, pelvic pain, erectile dysfunction, and other sexual disturbances including hemorrhoids.
-In addition, vaginal tonus and additional indications have treatment plans (data is available under confidentiality.)
-Unlike other existing therapies the ExMI technology strengthens the muscles of the pelvic floor to help rebuild strength and endurance thereby, allowing patients to re-establish a more active lifestyle.
+In addition, vaginal tonus and additional indications have therapy protocols (data is available under confidentiality.)
+Unlike any other existing therapies the ExMI™ technology strengthens all of the muscles of the pelvic floor to help rebuild strength and endurance thereby, allowing patients to re-establish bladder control.